sofips/gen_alg_xxz/README.md

 - gmod.py: module containing genetic algorithm related functions such as mutations, fitness functions, generation of genespaces, etc.

 - ga_graphs.py: module containing different plotting functions to analyze obtained results.

+- example.ipynb: Notebook with sample commands and a brief description of how to implement the scripts listed above.

 ## References
 [1] - G. M. Nikolopoulos and I. Jex, Quantum State Transfer and Network Engineering.
 Berlin Springer, 2016